 The US tax code favors the lower wage earners and the old.
 It assumes that you are more privileged if you make more money or are younger, so you lose many tax breaks unless you fall into the above 2 categories.
 This post is to put these facts into perspective and perhaps allow a physician to get a bit of a work break while strategically helping their bottom end.

 A free society and equality for all.
 I love the concept, too bad we don’t live in such a society.
 We have sexism, racism, ageism and economic discrimination.
-Due to this system biases people have taken to abusing the system and created a niche for professionals to even fill.
-There are doctors, lawyers and CPA’s who specialize in getting you on disability, welfare and getting you sneaky tax breaks.
+Due to this system biases, people have taken to abusing the system and created a niche for professionals even to fill.
+There are doctors, lawyers and CPAs who specialize in getting you on disability, welfare and getting you sneaky tax breaks.

-How can we as doctors take advantage of this?
+How can we as doctors, take advantage of this?
 Many of us are paid a W2 salary which allows very little room for deductions due to our high salary.
-At around $100k of taxable income many tax-breaks disappear.
+At around $100k of taxable income many tax breaks disappear.
 Therefore, one option would be to drop down to part-time work and take advantage of the lower tax rates, ability to easier deduct expenses and have access to retirement plans such as an IRA.